ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The location may have been cached for a period of time before token creation.
-For example, it might have been minutes or hours or more since the last contact with a GPS satellite.
+For example, it might have been minutes or hours or more since the last contact with a GNSS satellite.
 Either the timestamp or age data item can be used to quantify the cached period.
 The timestamp data item is preferred as it a non-relative time.
 If the entity has no clock or the clock is unset but has a means to measure the time interval between the acquisition of the location and the token creation the age may be reported instead.